Cyber-Chic/Cyber-Chic/README.md

   <br />
 </div>

 *   **CREATIVE MATHEMATICS** — The core philosophy of this archive stems from a personal journey exploring **Beal’s Conjecture**—a legendary, million-dollar math puzzle.
-I challenged the equation using a unique concept of "positive zero" and presented my findings at the 19th annual **[CMC3](https://www.cmc3.org/conferences/past/2015/spring/presentations/angela_moore_paper.pdf)** conference and at **[MathFest](https://maa.org/wp-content/uploads/2025/02/MF15-Abstracts.pdf#page=153&view=FitH,700)** in Washington, D.C., celebrating the 100th Centennial Anniversary of the Mathematical Association of America.
+I challenged the equation using a unique concept of "positive zero" and presented my findings at the 19th annual **[CMC3](https://www.cmc3.org/conferences/past/2015/spring/presentations/angela_moore_paper.pdf)** conference and at **[MathFest (p.
+153)](https://maa.org/wp-content/uploads/2025/02/MF15-Abstracts.pdf#page=153&view=FitH,700)** in Washington, D.C., celebrating the 100th Centennial Anniversary of the Mathematical Association of America.

 *   **FOUNDER RECOGNITION** — This ambitious mathematical pursuit—and the raw creative drive behind tackling one of the world's most difficult mathematical challenges—earned regional distinction via the Westfair Milli Award for Innovation.
 This milestone served as the ultimate spark for transforming a philosophical concept of invisible action into a quiet ideology of kindness to be shared across the globe.